ShlomoRussell/quotes-app/README.md

 # Quotes App

--use ``json-server -p 3031 --watch db.json`` to start the database server
+- use ``json-server -p 3031 --watch db.json`` to start the database server